joaordc/ai-biz-research/README.md

 As a final result, two files will be created at the root folder:
 - `research.md` is an overview of the market and the foundation of the research;
-- `report.md` is the final document containing the business opportunities identified and the rational of they are promising, including a parallel comparison to the current market landscape.
+- `report.md` is the final document containing the business opportunities identified and the rational of why they are promising, including a parallel comparison to the current market landscape.